-Time has a different meaning in Bulgaria and one of the best ways to get into the rhythm of life there is through coffee.
+Time has a different meaning in Bulgaria and one of the best ways to get into the rhythm of life there is through drinking coffee while you study in Bulgaria.
 Sitting down at a café and ordering a frappe (this is not your regular Starbucks Frappuccino) will get you acquainted with the Bulgarian rhythm of life more than you can imagine.
 During any season you will find cafes full with patrons enjoying a cup of “joe” in the company of friends, colleagues, or business partners, and often times for longer than an hour.
 Forget the phrase “coffee to go,” as the only place you would be able to get coffee on the go would be from vending machines that dispense it in small plastic cups, fully outfitted with a stir.

 8. Get authentic banitsa for breakfast.

 Unlike coffee, breakfast, or zakuska in Bulgarian, is often on the go.
 Just look around, or better yet follow your nose, and you will easily find a “breakfast kiosk” dispensing hot and savory Bulgarian delights for breakfast.
 Order anything that spikes your interest, but banitsa is a must.
 Banitsa, although it can have many variations, is most often prepared by layering filo dough with whisked eggs and Bulgarian feta-style cheese, and then baking it in an oven.
 Pair your piece of this Bulgarian favorite with ayran, a cold yogurt drink, and experience the flavor of a traditional Bulgarian breakfast.

 7. Make local friends and get invited to a Bulgarian holiday or wedding.